schalkneethling/150days-of-html/content/book/day021/_index.md

 ### Nesting 🪆

 Other than the `menu` element, all of the above list types allow nesting to create multi-level lists.
 Before looking at the lists where this is commonly done, let’s discuss nesting with the description list.
-Firstly, I have not personally found a use case for nesting in description lists but, if you do find a use case, remember that you can only nest a description list inside the `dt` or `dd` element.
-For example:

 ```html
 <dl>